networkandcode/networkandcode.github.io/_posts/aws/2021-12-05-aws-iam-setup-user-via-cli.md

 ---
-title: aws iam > setup user via cli
+title: "aws iam > setup user via cli"
-categories: aws
+categories: "aws"
 ---

 Hey all, :wave: we shall see the following in this post: :scroll: